Navarrese Company: Morea

 The Navarrese entered Morea in the spring or early summer of 1378, some coming at the invitation of Gaucher of La Bastide, the Hospitaller prior of Toulouse and commandant in the Principality of Achaea and others probably at the bequest of Nerio I Acciaioli.
-Gaucher hired Mahiot and the remnant of the company for eight months during the captivity of the Grand Master Juan Fernández de Heredia.
+Gaucher hired Mahiot and the remnant of the company for eight months during the captivity of Grand Master Juan Fernández de Heredia.
 Meanwhile, Juan de Urtubia was in Corinth with a following of more than 100 soldiers.

 After leaving the service of the Hospital, the Company took up with James of Baux, the latest claimant to Achaea.
 Indeed, Mahiot and the Navarrese governed the entire Morea under the auspices of James of Baux.
-In 1379, Urtubia with a large force invaded Boeotia and sacked Thebes—then under the control of the Catalan Company—with the assistance of the archbishop of the city, Simon Atumano.
-At this point, the Navarrese Company takes on a different character.
+In 1379, Urtubia with a large force invaded Boeotia and sacked Thebes, then under the control of the Catalan Company, with the assistance of the archbishop of the city, Simon Atumano.
+At that point, the Navarrese Company took on a different character.
 Some men who had served under Urtubia are with Mahiot in the Morea again.
 The Company organised itself as a viceregal power in Achaea under three captains: Mahiot, Pedro de San Superano, and Berard de Varvassa.
 For the next two years, the Navarrese governed Achaea and often hired itself out to the Hospital.

 When James of Baux succeeded to the imperial title of Constantinople, the Navarrese leaders received imperial titles for upholding his rights in Achaea.
-When James died in 1383, the Navarrese were the reigning power in Frankish Greece and it fell to them the responsibility of reorganising the state and securing a new prince.
-While the Navarrese refused to recognise the heirs of James without proof which was too costly to provide, they remained in power in Achaea and were licensed by the barons of the realm to negotiate the treaty of 26 July 1387 with the Republic of Venice.
+When James died in 1383, the Navarrese were the reigning power in Frankish Greece, and it fell to them the responsibility of reorganising the state and securing a new prince.
+While the Navarrese refused to recognise the heirs of James without proof, which was too costly to provide, they remained in power in Achaea and were licensed by the barons of the realm to negotiate the treaty of 26 July 1387 with the Republic of Venice.
 In 1386, Pedro de San Superano succeeded Mahiot as the Company's leader.